johngardner87/wqpVisualizationTools/README.md

 Developed by a team of data scientists and environmental scientists at Duke University, WQP_VizTool is a visualization tool for the US national water quality data.
 Based upon R and R Shiny, it provides a user-friendly interface to **select**, **filter**, **download** and **explore the pattern** of water quality and hydrology data, by linking it to the [Water Quality Portal](https://www.waterqualitydata.us/).

 ---
-## Motivation
+## Motivation and target user groups
 WQP_VizTool was created to assist ecologists in assessing data coverage on a national scale.
 Areas with well-covered data, both temporally and spatially, can be identified as of potential interest to be studied.
 Coverage is also crucial for validating the satellite remote sensing data, which is useful for estimating water quality metrics in areas without field measurements.
 Besides the academia, the VizTool also see a potential use by riverkeepers, government officials, fishery managers or the general public.

 ## Installation
 - Install necessary libraries in R
 ```
 install.packages("tidyverse", "feather", "shiny", "plotly", "leaflet", "sf", "rmapshaper", "tmap", "shinycssloaders", "shinyalert")
 ```
+- Clone the repository,
+-
-- Clone the repository, and download the dataset directory from `Google Drive? `
+- and download the dataset directory from `Google Drive? `, and save the dataset directory in the
+-
 - Downloading the package `(and necessary data? )` `or are we including data in the package?`
 - Setting the working directory in R
 ```